acend/kubernetes-basics-training/content/en/docs/deploying-a-container-image/_index.md

 In OpenShift we have used the `<project>` identifier to select the correct project.
 Please use the same identifier in the context `<namespace>` to do the same for all upcoming labs.
 Ask your trainer if you want more information on that.
 {{% /onlyWhen %}}

 First, we are going to directly start a new Pod.
 For this we have to define our Kubernetes Pod resource definition.
-Create a new file `pod_awesome-app.yaml` with the following content:
+Create a new file `pod_awesome-app.yaml` with the content below.

 {{% onlyWhen openshift %}}
 {{% alert title="Note" color="info" %}}